 The Liverpool City Region partners of Liverpool, Knowsley, Wirral, Sefton and St Helens are committed to making

 thelivewelldirectory.com accessible to the widest possible range of people.
 If you have any questions or suggestions regarding the accessibility of this site, or if you have difficulty using any part of it, please contact us by clicking

 All pages produced in Live Well conform to the W3C’s WEB Content Accessibility Guidelines (WCAG2 at Level AA).

 This site’s layout takes into account users who are visually impaired or have difficulty using a mouse.
 It is compatible with popular screen reading software and can be navigated using only a keyboard.

 Ease of use

 We have made every effort to make this site accessible and easy to use for everyone, no matter what browser you choose to use, and whether or not you have any disabilities.
 All links on the website should open in the same window.

 We aim to make this site easy to understand by using plain English and avoiding the use of jargon and acronyms.
-If you have difficulty understanding any of the content use the Feedback link on our home page and email us.
+If you have difficulty understanding any of the content use the Contact link on our home page and email us.